21 Mind-Blowing Escapes

 20. Four Seasons Tented Camp, Thailand

-The Golden Triangle is where Thailand, Burma and Laos meet and where the Four Seasons Tented Camp offers the ultimate jungle luxury.
-Fifteen elevated, freestanding accommodations allow for privacy and spectacular views of the Ruak River, Burma, the Laotian mountains and lush jungle.
-The resort specializes in 3- or 4-night adventures, which include an elephant trek, hiking and a river excursion.
+Visit the Golden Triangle!
+It’s not only where Thailand, Myanmar and Laos meet, but it’s also where the Four Seasons Tented Camp has 15 elevated, freestanding accommodations with spectacular views of the Ruak River, the Laotian mountains and the lush jungle.

 18. The Peninsula Hotel, Hong Kong

 The Peninsula Hotel in Hong Kong offers an elite experience that makes all guests feel like royalty.
-The hotel opened in 1928 and is the city's only historic 5-star luxury hotel.
-Its spectacular vistas of the Victoria Harbour in combination with top-of-the-line amenities make this the only Hong Kong hotel for the discerning traveler.
+In addition to providing top-of-the-line amenities, this historic, 5-star luxury hotel has spectacular vistas of Victoria Harbor.

 17. Bernese Oberland, Switzerland

-If cityscapes and neon lights remind you a little too much of your 9 to 5, then escape to one of the most beautiful regions of Switzerland.
-The Bernese Oberland captures nature at its finest: snow-capped mountain peaks, fresh air and lush rolling greens.
-The quaint town of Interlaken lies between Lake Thun and Lake Brienz and is only a short train ride to the beautiful ski town, Grindelwald.
-This magical Swiss region truly offers the best of summer and winter and is a must for outdoor enthusiasts.
+A must for outdoor enthusiasts in the summer and winter, the Bernese Oberland region in Switzerland captures nature at its finest: snowcapped mountain peaks, fresh air and lush, rolling hills.
+The quaint town of Interlaken lies between Lake Thun and Lake Brienz and is only a short train ride to the beautiful ski town of Grindelwald.

 16. Secret Beach, Kauai

-Nestled at the base of a sheer cliff just north of Kilaua, the Secret Beach truly is one of the island's best-kept secrets.
+Nestled at the base of a sheer cliff just north of Kilauea, Secret Beach truly is one of the Kauai's best-kept secrets.
 Sunbathers will have to hike down a rocky, near-vertical trail to find the magnificent stretch of sand and sea.
-Your effort will immediately be rewarded as cares and worries melt away in this secret Hawaiian paradise.
+Their efforts will immediately be rewarded as cares and worries melt away in this hidden Hawaiian paradise.

 15. Sequoia National Park, California

-Number 15 on the countdown takes us back to the continental United States and straight to a national treasure.
 Sequoia National Park in California is home to some of the oldest trees on the planet.
-Three-thousand-year-old giant Sequoias cover the park's 400,000 acres.
-Activities within the park vary according to season, but its majestic and awe-inspiring beauty is a constant.
+Giant sequoias as old as 3,000 years cover the park's 400,000 acres.
+Activities within the park vary according to season, but its majestic beauty is a constant.

 14. Milford Sound, New Zealand

-In New Zealand's Fiordland region, visitors are awe-struck by the scenery of Milford Sound.
-Tumbling waterfalls, ancient rain forests, sparkling lakes and granite peaks capture the heart and the imagination.
-Travelers can experience the region via kayak, on foot and by air.
+Experience New Zealand's Fiordland region via kayak, on foot and by air.
+Visitors are awestruck by the scenery of Milford Sound, including the tumbling waterfalls, ancient rain forests, sparkling lakes and granite peaks that capture the heart and the imagination.

 13. Cinque Terre, Italy

-Just south of Genoa lies Cinque Terre, a national park and protected UNESCO territory.
-Over time, farmers in the Cinque Terre region transformed the area's steep natural slopes into fertile terraces for the cultivation of wine.
+A national park and protected UNESCO territory, Cinque Terre has steep natural slopes that were transformed into fertile terraces for the cultivation of wine.
 The dry stone walls guide you through a varied network of paths with beautiful views of the Mediterranean.
-Those who like to hike should find the Cliffside trail, which passes through 5 coastal villages.
+Take a hike along the cliffside trail, which passes through 5 coastal villages.

-The Wakaya Club is located on Wakaya Island in Fiji, a private 2,200-acre retreat belonging to Fiji's 333 islands.
-Wakaya Island features serene lagoons, majestic cliffs, beautiful beaches and is encircled by a coral reef.
-The resort includes 10 freestanding waterfront cottage suites where guests experience unparalleled pampering.
-From gourmet cuisine to luxurious spa treatments, the resort provides everything you could possibly desire in one of the world's most idyllic settings.
+The Wakaya Club is located on Wakaya Island in Fiji.
+The private, 2,200-acre retreat is dotted with natural wonders, including serene lagoons, majestic cliffs and beautiful beaches, and it is encircled by a coral reef.
+The resort includes 10 freestanding, waterfront cottage suites, where guests experience unparalleled pampering.
+From gourmet cuisine to luxurious spa treatments, everything you could possibly desire is provided in one of the world's most idyllic settings.

 11. Ski Dubai, United Arab Emirates

-Dubai is the fastest-growing city in the world and quickly becoming a place where anything is possible; proof of this is the creation of a man-made indoor ski slope.
-Ski Dubai has 5 runs varying in difficulty, a free-style zone and a family-friendly Snow Park.
-Don't worry about packing your skis or parkas -- both are available for rent at the one-of-a-kind desert ski mountain.
+Dubai is one of the fastest-growing cities in the world, and it’s quickly becoming a place where anything is possible.
+Case in point: the creation of a man-made indoor ski slope.
+Ski Dubai has 5 runs that vary in difficulty, a freestyle zone and a family-friendly snow park.
+Don't worry about packing your skis or parkas; both are available for rent at the one-of-a-kind desert ski mountain.

 10. Volcanoes National Park, Hawaii

-Two of the world's most active volcanoes sit inside Hawaii's Volcanoes National Park.
-There are many ways to experience the power of these natural wonders -- scenic drives, hikes and ranger-led tours being the most popular.
+Two of the world's most active volcanoes — Kilauea and Mauna Loa — stand in Hawaii's Volcanoes National Park.
+There are many ways to experience the power of these natural wonders, including scenic drives, hikes and ranger-led tours.

 9. Marrakech, Morocco

-In Morocco's historical Marrakech is the notorious Jamaa El Fna marketplace.
-Here, storytellers, shopkeepers and snake charmers vie for your attention while you enjoy traditional foods like escargot and couscous.
-You truly will feel as though you've entered another world, tantalizing to the senses.
+In Morocco's historical Marrakech is the famous Djemaa el-Fna marketplace.
+There, storytellers, shopkeepers and snake charmers vie for your attention while you enjoy traditional foods such as escargot and couscous.
+You truly will feel as though you've entered another world that’s tantalizing to the senses.

 8. Monument Valley, Utah